 A Staycation Around San Diego

-If you’re a San Diego local, planning a trip around town will give you the opportunity to broaden your horizons.
+If you’re a local, planning a trip around town to see San Diego’s “deep cuts” and hidden gems will give you the opportunity to broaden your horizons.
 Out-of-town visitors looking for some unique locations to visit while on vacation won’t be disappointed either.

 Plan a private tour around some of San Diego’s quirky attractions with your own charter bus or minibus.
 When planning your trip, be sure to add these San Diego hidden gems to your weekend (or even day trip) itinerary: